ndrewtl/airspace-jekyll/_posts/2018-01-06-occurrence.md

 # beluga <- occ_search(scientificName = "Delphinapterus leucas", limit = 20000,
 #                      hasCoordinate = TRUE, return = "data")

-# Downloading takes a while, so unless you have time to wait, you can use the file we donwloaded in advance
+# Downloading takes a while so unless you have time to wait, you can use the file we donwloaded in advance

 load("beluga.RData")